 - Continued relationship with home congregation and REACH support team.

 - Wholehearted involvement in cross-cultural outreach and ministry opportunities, locally and abroad.

 Component 1: Home Assignment

-Our goal is to equip and train REACHers both for their time of service and ministry in REACH as well as for their future of service and ministry within the context of their local churches and communities in the USA as well as abroad.
-However, we have found that REACH alumni often struggle to translate and apply what they learned while in REACH to their local situations back in the States.
+Our goal is to equip and train REACHers both for their time of service and ministry in REACH as well as for their future of service and ministry within the context of their local churches and communities, as well as abroad.
+However, we have found that REACH alumni often struggle to translate and apply what they learned while in REACH to their local home culture.
 While other issues also factor into this dilemma (stage of life, local situation, etc.), we recognize that aspects of the REACH experience such as the intense focus on personal spiritual development, deep interpersonal relationships and team life, ministry and service, etc., set REACHers up for potential conflict when they re-enter their home culture where the focus is more nebulous.

 At the end of CCO, re-entry continues with six to ten weeks of Home Assignment in which REACHers reconnect with their local mentors and home churches as well as complete specific ministry and service assignments in the context of their home churches and communities.
 Home Assignment provides them with structure, responsibility, community and accountability as they readjust and integrate back into their local real-life environment.